Author has written 74 stories for Life, Nature, Love, General, Humor, General, School, Young Adult, Humor, Fantasy, War, Haiku, Essay, and Family.

 Notes on my work:

-I have four pieces of prose at the moment, one of which is terrible.
+I have five pieces of prose at the moment, one of which is terrible.
 All poetry has the label "poetry" in the subgenre.
 I thought I'd mention this if I ever decide to start publishing more short stories or something else similar.

 If you read my piece "In the rings of the golden sun", you should take a look at the piece ofthat inspired it.